Rezonality/zep/README.md

 Key Features:
 * Modal 'vim' or modeless 'standard' editing styles.
 * Qt or ImGui rendering (and extensible)
-* Terminal-style text wrapping, as an option
+* Terminal-style text wrapping
 * Splits and tabs
 * A simple syntax highlighting engine, with pluggable secondary highlighters
 * Theme support
+* Text Markers for highlighing errors, etc.
 * No dependencies, cross platform, small library
 * Builds on VC 2017, GCC 6, Clang.
 C++14 is the basic requirement